Chapter 8: The First Arrest & The Symbol - The Man Who Saw Tomorrow: Mazi Nnamdi Kanu, His Prophecies, and the Unfinished History of a Great Nation

 Nnamdi Kanu, sitting in his prison cell in Kuje, heard the news of the massacre.
 He realized that the “Microphone” was no longer enough.
 The “Zoo” had revealed its teeth.

 If the State shoots those who pray, what option is left for those who want to live?
+The answer, as Chapter 8 reveals, is that the state’s actions had already answered the question.
+The bullets at Nkpor had spoken louder than any court order, and the movement had received its answer.

 Chapter Endnotes / Citations